Particular/docs.particular.net/nservicebus/security/encryption.md

 ### Using the same key with and without a key identifier

-If the KeyIdentifier attribute is set then this key will be used to decrypt message with a matching key ID but it will also be used to try decrypting messages without a key identifier.
+If the KeyIdentifier attribute is set then this key will be used to decrypt message with a matching key ID but it will also be used to try decrypting messages without a key ID.

 #### Key format (v5+)